A Semi-supervised Physics-Aware Triple-Stream Underwater Image Enhancement Network: Methodology

-\textbf{T-Stream}.
-According to Eq. (\ref{euq:ifm}), the transmission map varies at different pixel locations.
+\textbf{D-Stream.} D-stream is designed to estimate the direct signal transmission map of an underwater image.
+According to Eq. (\ref{euq:revised_ifm_2}), the transmission map varies at the locations of different pixels.
 In this case, the network should be able to generate fine-grained representations.
-Hence, we build the T-stream using a CNN-based encoder-decoder network.
-The encoder comprises five blocks, denoted as $Enc\_1$ to $Enc\_5$, and the Max Pooling operation is applied to each block.
+Hence, we build the D-Stream using a CNN-based encoder-decoder network, due to its strong ability to learn local characteristics, which helps preserve edges and fine details.
+The encoder comprises five consecutive blocks, denoted as $Enc\_1$ to $Enc\_5$.
 As a result, multi-scale feature maps are derived using the encoder.
 Given $Enc\_5$ is used as the bottleneck, the decoder contains four blocks, denoted as $Dec\_1$ to $Dec\_4$, symmetrically.
-Bilinear interpolation is used to upsample the feature maps within each block.
-Both the encoder and decoder blocks share the same structure, which consists of two $Conv$-$BN$-$ReLU$ operations.
 Skip connection is used to pass the feature maps produced by an encoder block to the corresponding decoder block at the same level, which is useful for restoring the fine-grained spatial structure.
+The use of multi-scale features and skip connections enhances the ability of the network to restore the spatial structure of the scene.
 The output of the last decoder block is fed into a convolutional layer.
-A set of transmission maps are produced in terms of different color channels.
+Three transmission maps are produced in terms of different color channels.
+In essence, D-Stream is specifically focused on modeling the directly transmitted light, which normally contains the spatial structure of the scene.